 Registration Opens for City of Carrollton Firefighter Entrance Exam

-“If you are a hard working individual who is motivated, compassionate, and strives to make a positive difference in other people’s lives, you are the candidate we are looking for,” Fire Chief Gregg Salmi said.
+“CFR is looking for a hard-working individual who is motivated, compassionate, and strives to make a positive difference in other people’s lives,” Fire Chief Gregg Salmi said.

 To be eligible for certification, applicants must be at least 18 years of age, but no more than 35 years old on the date the exam results are validated by the Civil Service Commission, according to Chapter 143 of the Texas Local Government Code.